taofiqsulayman/text-reader/readme.md

 # OCR and PDF Table Extraction Web App

 This is a simple web application built with Flask that allows users to upload images or PDF files and extract text and tables from them.
-The application leverages PaddleOCR for image text extraction and Camelot for PDF table extraction.
+The application leverages pyMUPDF/Fitz for text extraction and Camelot for PDF table extraction.

 ## Table of Contents